-To create music visualization, I work with various filmmaking techniques ranging from reconstructed/animated still images to camera-as-paintbrush techniques pioneered by American documentarian Clifford West (1916-2004).
+To create music visualization, I work with various filmmaking techniques, including reconstructed/animated still images, camera-as-paintbrush techniques pioneered by American documentarian Clifford West (1916-2004), more recently, time-lapse.

 In 2016, I created animated film and original score for a multimedia museum installation, The Court of King Skebal, at Meadows Museum of Art in Shreveport, LA.

 In 2015, I was an official Artist-in-Residence at Red Rock Canyon National Conservation Area in Nevada during which time I composed music corresponding to locations at which I filmed the landscape.